twar59/ember-cli-simple-crud/README.md

 ﻿# ember-cli simple crud example

-Ember Cli Version 0.0.27
+Ember Cli Version 0.0.39

 This project demonstrates a very simple, rails style, crud, written using ember-cli.
+The purpose of this app is to give me a quick easy reference app.

 VERY SIMPLE: no tests(other than default), basic bootstrap style, no backend (uses fixtures)